So today I decided to write about something unusual, that not so business related as usual.

 STEP 8: Endorsement from your nearest mosque

-For this step, it is simple for us because we both live in KL, so we can do together in one Mosque.
-If you live in PJ you need to do PJ Mosque.
+For this step, it is simple for us because we both live in KL, so we can do together Masjid Wilayah.
+If you live in PJ you need to do your nearest mosque in PJ.
 If your spouse live in KL, he has to do in KL.
 I heard there is a sequence in doing this, the male has to do first then only female can do.
 So I recommend you both go together and ask first.

 By this step, you have done all the document required.
-Get them ready and dring all the documents in the checklist with you.
-Note that the checklist varies depends on if the local spouse is male or female.
+Get them ready and bring all the documents in the checklist with you.